kontent-ai/delivery-sdk-net/README.md

 When `LanguageFallbackMode.Disabled` is used, the SDK automatically adds the equivalent of `system.language[eq]=<lang>` to the request (so the query uses both `language=<lang>` and `system.language=<lang>` as described in Kontent.ai docs).

+> `GetItem(...)` single-item queries (typed and dynamic) do not support disabling language fallbacks.
+They only use `language=<lang>` and follow fallback behavior configured in Kontent.ai.

-You can still achieve the same behavior manually by combining `.WithLanguage` and filtering on `system.language`, setting both to the desired language codename.
+For list/feed queries, you can still achieve the same behavior manually by combining `.WithLanguage` and filtering on `system.language`, setting both to the desired language codename.
 See [Ignoring language fallbacks](https://kontent.ai/learn/develop/hello-world/get-localized-content/typescript#a-ignoring-language-fallbacks) in Kontent.ai documentation for more details.

 #### Get Available Languages